ashutoshchauhan13/TradeValidator/README.md

 # TradeValidator
 A Trade Validator SpringBoot Restful service

-After going through the requirements follwoing strategy was made:
+After going through the requirements following strategy was made:

 Bean validation (JSR303 aka Bean Validation 1.0 /JSR349 aka Bean Validation 1.1) is one of the most common ways to perform input validation in Java.
 It is an application layer agnostic validation spec which provides the developer with the means to define a set of validation constraints on a domain model and then perform validation of those constraints through out the various application tiers.